mbilalzafar/fair-classification/README.md

 ###1.5.
 Constraints on misclassying positive examples

-Next, lets try to train a fair classifier, however, lets put an additional constraint: do not misclassify any points that were classified in positive class by the original (unconstrained) classifier!
-The idea here is that we only want to promote the examples from protected group to the positive class, without demoting any points from the positive class.
-Details of this formulation can be found in Section 3.3 of our paper.
+Next, lets try to train a fair classifier, however, lets put an additional constraint: do not misclassify any non-protected points that were classified in positive class by the original (unconstrained) classifier!
+The idea here is that we only want to promote the examples from protected group to the positive class, without demoting any non-protected points from the positive class (this might be a business necessity in many scenarios).
+Details of this formulation can be found in Section 3.3 of our [paper](http://arxiv.org/pdf/1507.05259v3.pdf).
 The code works as follows:

 ```python
 apply_fairness_constraints = 0 # flag for fairness constraint is set back to0 since we want to apply the accuracy constraint now